 - That One Level: In-Universe, considering this is from an era where safety is pretty much an afterthought, a lot of the tracks that the drivers race were this.
 Nürburgring and Spa-Francorchamps (back then still running the 14 km layout) were the most notable among the many dangerous tracks the drivers raced.

-- Truth in Television: Grand Prix racing of the day was ridiculously dangerous, and of the 32 professional drivers featured, five would die in the cockpit in the next two years and another five in the following ten.
+- Truth in Television: Grand Prix racing of the day was ridiculously dangerous.
+Of the 32 professional drivers featured, five would die in the cockpit in the next two years and another five in the following ten.

-- Undercrank: Averted as Frankenheimer believed audiences could tell the difference and filmed at full speed.
+- Undercrank: Averted; Frankenheimer believed audiences would be able to tell the difference, and filmed the cars at normal speed.